 - Hand-picked: Search for wines that were made by hand-picking grapes off the vine.
 Some conventional growers use machinery for harvest, which can alter the wine's chemistry.

-- Lab test: Lab testing helps ensure that every time you drink wine from one clean crafted wine company, each batch is of the highest quality.
+- Lab test: Lab testing helps ensure that every time you drink wine from one clean wine company, each batch is of the highest quality.

-- No sugars or additives: As you learned above, the most important attribute of a clean crafted wine is being free from sugar and chemicals.
+- No sugars or additives: As you learned above, the most important attribute of a clean wine is being free from sugar and chemicals.

-- Delicious: A clean crafted bottle should deliver the same delicious wine you come to expect from your favorite glass of Cabernet Sauvignon or Pinot Noir.
+- Delicious: A clean bottle should deliver the same delicious wine you come to expect from your favorite glass of Cabernet Sauvignon or Pinot Noir.
 A clean wine offers the flavors you love, made without harmful additives.

 Wine has been our confidant through late nights at the office, celebrations, breakups, and the best movies and novels on record.
 But what if you love wine, but hate the sugar, additives, and hangovers that go along with it?

 Clean wine seeks to strike a compromise — offering your must-have glass of Sauvignon Blanc or Syrah, minus the drawbacks of conventional wines.
-Clean crafted wine is typically produced on sustainable farmland, created in small batches, lab tested for quality, and contains zero chemicals, added sugar, or additives (yes, even those marked "generally safe" for consumption by the FDA).
+Clean wine is typically produced on sustainable farmland, created in small batches, lab tested for quality, and contains zero chemicals, added sugar, or additives (yes, even those marked "generally safe" for consumption by the FDA).